HelloX3030/CT-Projekt-Moving-Average-Example/README.md

 # CT-Projekt-Moving-Average-Example

-This is a school project of mine, where I tried to create a little trading bot using python and the alpaca trading api.
+This is a school project of mine, where I tried to create a little trading bot using python and the alpaca stock market api.

 ## Getting started